rbuskens/spinnaker.github.io/documentation/troubleshooting.md

 We will be making front50 and [echo](https://github.com/spinnaker/echo) more tolerant of an unavailable or misconfigured Cassandra cluster on startup shortly.

 ## I changed my configuration.
 How do I get Spinnaker to pick up the modified configuration?
-*Note: This section is useful mainly for operators who installed Spinnaker from the .deb files (usually on an AWS or GCE VM).
+*Note: This section is useful mainly for operators who either used one of the pre-baked Spinnaker machine images or installed Spinnaker from the .deb files (usually on an AWS or GCE VM).
 If doing development locally, you can probably skip this section.*

 There are various ways you can modify your configuration:
 * Re-running `InstallSpinnaker.sh`